joe-warren/cad-talk/Presentation.md

 It's also the case that we don't exactly have an empty value for `intersection`.

-Boundary representaions are generally quite bad at modeling infinitely large shapes.
+Boundary representations are generally quite bad at modeling infinitely large shapes.

 We do have an instance for the `Lattice` typeclass from the `lattices` package, which gives us a newtype wrapper with the `intersection` monoid which is called `Meet`.

+This all falls out of the fact that in Constructive Solid Geometry, Solids are manipulated with a Boolean Algebra, hence they have a `Lattice`.
 :::
 ---